L-Cafe/L-Cafe.github.io/about.md

 [Affinity Photo](https://affinity.serif.com/en-gb/photo/), and
 [Affinity Designer](https://affinity.serif.com/en-gb/designer/).

-My favourite programming languages are: Rust, Ruby (on Rails), C, Swift and Python.
+My favourite programming languages are: Rust, Ruby (on Rails), C and Swift.

 For writing documents, I use a combination of LaTeX and Markdown, depending on whether what I write will be published on the web (for which I use Markdown,